The O-3 visa is a specific category for dependents, including spouses and children of O-1A, O-1B and O-2 visa holders, to come to the USA.

 The petition processing fee for the O3 visa is $190.

-Applicants will be asked to bring certain documents to the interview.
-This will include: the confirmation page from the DS-16o form and proof of fee payment, form I-797 Notice of Approval, valid passport, photograph (compliant with US visa regulations), interview confirmation letter and proof of the principal visa holder’s valid visa and relationship to the principal visa holder.
+O-3 visa applicants will need to prepare a bundle of documentation to take with them to their visa interview, as evidence of their eligibility for the visa category.
+Typical supporting documents include the confirmation page from the DS-16o form and proof of fee payment, form I-797 Notice of Approval, valid passport, photograph (compliant with US visa regulations), interview confirmation letter and proof of the principal visa holder’s valid visa and relationship to the principal visa holder.

-How long is the O-3 visa processing time?
+O-3 visa processing time

 O-3 visa processing times are around 6 weeks to 3 months, but can vary depending on the consular workload and the complexity and quality of the application.